High-intent anti-chafe + recovery routine

 Why people choose this approach

-• It can be useful when the main problem is friction plus dryness, especially on inner thighs, underarms, under-bra bands, waistbands, butt-cheek fold areas, and other spots that get hot, sweaty, and repeatedly rubbed.
-Beef tallow is most helpful as a protective comfort layer that improves glide and reduces that stripped, papery feeling after skin has been rubbed.
-It is not a cure-all, and it is not the right move for broken skin, oozing rash, obvious infection, or a reaction that seems driven more by allergy than friction.
+• It can be useful when the main problem is friction plus dryness, especially on inner thighs, underarms, under-bra bands, waistbands, buttock crease areas, and other spots that get hot, sweaty, and repeatedly rubbed.
+Beef tallow is most helpful as a targeted protective comfort layer that improves glide before rubbing starts and reduces that stripped, papery feeling after skin has been irritated.
+It is not a cure-all, and it is not the right move for broken skin, oozing rash, obvious infection, or irritation that seems driven more by allergy, yeast, or dermatitis than friction.

 • Common high-friction zones include inner thighs, underarms, sports-bra lines, waistbands, groin folds, buttock crease areas, and anywhere seams or repetitive motion keep rubbing.
 These spots usually deal with a combination of heat, sweat, skin-on-skin friction, tight clothing, and fabric drag.
 The point is not just that skin feels dry.
 It is that the area keeps losing comfort every time you walk, run, lift, or sit in damp clothing too long.
 That is why a chafing routine works better when you think in terms of friction control first and moisture support second.